Radio Television Groupe Avenir

 Radio Television Groupe Avenir (RTG@) is a television network company of the Democratic Republic of the Congo.
 It is a member of the Groupe L'Avenir corporate group, along with the daily newspaper L'Avenir.
 RTG@'s offices are located in central Kinshasa's district of La Gombe.
 The CEO of the group and of the network is Pius Muabilu.
 The network was founded in 2003.

 Operations

 RTG@ TV broadcasts in French and in Lingala.

 RTG@ TV broadcasts on UHF channel 45 in Kinshasa, and throughout Africa on Intelsat 4 satellite television.
-The Ivorienne television series Ma Famille is part of RTG@'s schedule.
+The Ivorian television series Ma Famille is part of RTG@'s schedule.